Christopheraburns/blackjack-ai/lab/README.md

 ### Introduction

 In this workshop, you will learn how to use machine learning and computer vision to detection the rank and suit of playing cards from a [Standard 52-card deck](https://en.wikipedia.org/wiki/Standard_52-card_deck).
-We'll use cloud services from AWS to develop, train, and deploy for prediction a deep neural network model in under an hour.
+We'll use cloud services from AWS to develop, train, and deploy for prediction a deep neural network model.

 Object detection is the process of identifying and localizing objects in an image.
 A typical object detection solution takes an image as input and provides a bounding box on the image where an object of interest is found.
 It also identifies what type of object the box encapsulates.
 To create such a solution, we need to acquire and process a traning dataset, create and setup a training job for the alorithm so that it can learn about the dataset.
 Finally, we can then host the trained model in an endpoint, to which we can supply images.